andrew2020wit/anki-viewer/README.md

 It uses [Anki-Connect](https://git.sr.ht/~foosoft/anki-connect/) to search some notes, display them;
 and it can "answer" selected cards with 'easy' or 'again'.

-Mixed answer - selected - 'again', not selected - 'easy'.
+Mixed answer: selected - 'again', not selected - 'easy'.

-It's created for certain anki deck structure, so you may not see card properly for other deck.
+It's created for certain anki deck structure, so you may not see cards properly for other decks.

 The correct card structure: